dthain/basekernel/README.md

 After some initial boot messages, you will see the kernel shell prompt.
 This allows you to take some simple actions before running the first user level program.
-For example, read the boot messages to see which atapi unit the cdrom is mounted on.
-Then, use the <tt>mount</tt> command to mount the cdrom filesystem on that unit:
+To automatically boot the first available filesystem, whether on cdrom or harddisk, run <tt>automount</tt>:

 <pre>
-mount atapi 2 cdromfs
+automount
 </pre>

-Use the <tt>list</tt> command to examine the root directory:
+Then use the <tt>list</tt> command to examine the root directory:

 <pre>
 list /